+STRATEGIES: ES-5.1.1: Landscaping.

-Strategy ES-5.1.1: Urban Forest.
-Ensure that the City's tree planting, landscaping and open space policies enhance the urban ecosystem by encouraging medians, pedestriancrossing curb-extensions planting that is native, drought-tolerant, treats stormwater and enhances urban plant, aquatic and animal resources.
+Ensure that the City's tree planting, landscaping and open space policies enhance the urban ecosystem by encouraging medians, pedestriancrossing curb-extensions planting that is native, drought-tolerant, treats stormwater and enhances urban plant, aquatic and animal resources in both, private and public development.

-Strategy ES-5.1.2: Built Environment.
+ES-5.1.2: Built Environment.

 Ensure that sustainable landscaping design is incorporated in the development of City facilities, parks and private projects with the inclusion of measures such as tree protection, stormwater treatment and planting of native, drought tolerant landscaping that is beneficial to the environment.

-Policy ES-5.2: Development near Sensitive Areas
+POLICY ES-5.2: DEVELOPMENT NEAR SENSITIVE AREAS